turbinenreiter/MicroPythonSmallSats/text/Results_Toolchain.md

 ### MicroPython

 MicroPython is the language implementation of Python used in this study.
 A MicroPython interpreter exists for Linux on ARM as well as for microcontrollers using ARM Cortex M series or Tensilica cores.
 A full implementation and documentation of the Hardware API only exists for the STM32F4 family of microcontrollers from STMicroelectronics and the ESP8266 microcontroller.
 Currently, API implementations for Atmel SAMD21 as well as Kinetics MK20DX are being developed.
-Porting is generally possible to all platforms for which a C compiler is available and that have sufficient storage and memory, the main challenge being the implementation of the Hardware API.
+Porting is generally possible to all platforms for which a C compiler is available and which have sufficient storage and memory, the main challenge being the implementation of the Hardware API.

 MicroPython's project structure and build-system allow for easy modification of the interpreter, as well as addition of custom modules, and can be compiled with a fully Open Source toolchain.
 However, the internal C API is not extensively documented.
 Some examples and information are provided by the community, but the missing documentation is clearly a weakpoint, as the possibility to customize and extend, and the simplicity with which this can be done, is a key factor.